limunglazba/my-notes/topics/Python.md

 sizes = ['S', 'M', 'L']
 tshirts = [(color, size) for color in colors for size in sizes]
 ```
-#### List comprehensions (genexp)
+#### Generator Expression (genexp)
 - Generator Expression uses less memory than listcomps because it doesn't build the whole list at once.
 It has the same syntax as listcomps, but uses parentheses () rather than brackets [].
 - Best used when list is an intermediary, such as summing the results.
 Use listcomps when you need the list as the final product.
-- In order to make any adjustments to the genexp, you need to convert it to a list first:
+- In order to make any adjustments to the genexp or fetch data from it, you need to convert it to a list first:
 ```
 a = i for i in range (1000)
 list(a)[0]